technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 11 - Enable smart assist for the bot framework and guide agents with scripts.md

 4. On the **New Agent script** page, specify the following:

-    1. Name – `Chat session script`
+    1. Name – !!Chat session script!!

-    2. Unique Name – `Contoso_script`
+    2. Unique Name – !!Contoso_script!!

-    3. Description - `This agent script is used for chat sessions.`
+    3. Description - !!This agent script is used for chat sessions.!!

     ![](./media/media11/image33.png)